 One of the ways in which iZooto differs from other similar services (and also the reason it deserves a spot in this article) is that iZooto is focused on publishers.

-This is best exemplified through their custom AI engine which is able to monitor user behavior and create truly personalized recommendations.
+This is best exemplified through their custom AI engine, which can monitor user behavior and create truly personalized recommendations.
 Fully automated.
-This AI-powered approach will reap the most benefits for publishers who have upwards of 1,000+ articles on their platform.
+This AI-powered approach will reap the most benefits for publishers with upwards of 1,000+ articles on their platform.

 And, much like other solutions, iZooto does offer the option to migrate to their service.